supernova-at/media-bias/README.md

 Bias information sourced from https://www.allsides.com/ and accurate as of September 12, 2017.

+## Thoughts

+- Can get rid of "you will learn"?

 ## TODO: Plans

 - [x] Prompt for current sources.
 Score (center is best, extremes don't cancel each other)